meodai/fettepalette/README.md

                                // HSV color model, also takes a function

   curveAccent:          0,     // how accentuated is the curve
-                               // (depends heavely on curveMethod)
+                               // (depends heavily on curveMethod)

-  tintShadeHueShift:    0.1,   // defines how shifted the hue is in
+  tintShadeHueShift:    0.1,   // defines how shifted the hue is
                                // for the shades and the tints

   offsetCurveModTint:  0.03,   // modifies the tint curve